uiharness/uiharness/README.md

 https://uiharness.com

 ## Quick Start
+Use the bootstrapper to get up and running in less than 30 seconds:

 ```bash
 yarn create uiharness
 ```

-Then follow the command-line prompts to generate your new module.
+then follow the command-line prompts to generate your new module.

 ## Manual
+Or you can manually setup the UIHarness.
-To build and test for the web (brower):
+To add to build and test for the web (brower):
 ```bash
 yarn add -D @uiharness/builder
 ```